 AccessibilityThe Novello Theatre has seats situated across 4 levels: the Stalls, Dress Circle, Grand Circle and Balcony.
 The main entrance is 8 steps up from street level; however, there are two alternative entrances off Catherine Street.
 One is 4 steps down into the theatre, whereas the other is 9 steps down but has a stairlift that bypasses the stairs, leading to level access once inside the auditorium.
 From the main foyer there are 32 steps to the Stalls, 7 steps to the Dress Circle and 40 steps to the Upper Circle.
 A discounted rate is available for disabled patrons and their carers.

-There are 2 spaces for wheelchair users in seats AA 10 and 11 of the Dress Circle, with one further transfer seat in either A23 or A24 of the Dress Circle.
+One wheelchair space and one transfer space is available per performance in the Dress Circle.
 Wheelchair users must bring a non-wheelchair user companion with them, and there is space for companions to sit near wheelchair users.
 Scooters cannot be accommodated inside the auditorium.
 There is an adapted toilet in the Dress Circle near the Catherine Street entrance.
 There is level access to Sam’s Bar via a stairlift, or else drinks can be brought to disabled guests in their seats.

 There is a Sennheiser infra-red system installed in the auditorium.
 Guide dogs are not permitted to stay with their owners during the performance, but can be looked after by the theatre staff instead.Access bookings telephone line +44 (0) 344 482 5137 or access booking form